hli226/mvnimpute/README.md

 # mvnimpute

-The goal of **mvnimpute** package is to implement multiple imputation to the data when there are both missing and censored values (a single variable can have both missing and censored values simultaneously; or it can have either only missing or censored values).
-An example of application of this package is for imputing the NHANES laboratory measurement data that are subject to limits of detection (LODs).
+The goal of **mvnimpute** package is to implement multiple imputation for the multivariate data with both missing and censored values (a single variable can have both missing and censored values simultaneously; or it can have either only missing or censored values).
+An example of application of this package is for imputing the NHANES laboratory measurement data that are subject to both missing values and limits of detection (LODs).

 ## Installation